sixty-nine/PHP_Word_Cloud/README.md

+This package is deprecated, please use https://github.com/sixty-nine/php-cloud-lib

 # Wordle-like clickable cloud of words in PHP

-This package is deprecated, please see https://github.com/sixty-nine/php-cloud-lib

 ## About